 - Governing boards and proprietors should ensure there are effective and appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
-This should include: - An effective Child Protection & Safeguarding policy is in place and is approved by the governing board on an annual basis (and as and when other updates occur). - A Staff Behaviour policy is available (sometimes called the Code of Conduct) which should amongst other things include - acceptable use of technologies, staff/pupil relationships and communications including the use of social media. - Education settings need to ensure that they adopt recruitment procedures that help deter, identify or reject people who might abuse children.
+This should include: - An effective Child Protection & Safeguarding policy is in place and is approved by the governing board on an annual basis (and as and when other updates occur). - An online safety policy that includes appropriate filtering and monitoring on school devices and networks, and that includes the use of mobile and smart technology which will reflect that many children and unlimited and unrestricted access to the internet via mobile phone networks. - A Staff Behaviour policy is available (sometimes called the Code of Conduct) which should amongst other things include - acceptable use of technologies, staff/pupil relationships and communications including the use of social media. - Education settings need to ensure that they adopt recruitment procedures that help deter, identify or reject people who might abuse children.
 Governing boards and proprietors must act reasonably in making decisions about the suitability of the prospective employee based on checks and evidence including: criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information.

 This is not intended to be an exhaustive list.
-These policies, along with Part One of Keeping Children Safe in Education 2022 and information regarding the role of the Designated Safeguarding Lead, should be provided to all staff on induction.
-Governing boards and proprietors should take a proportional risk based approach to the level of information that is provided to temporary staff and volunteers.
+These policies, along with Part One of Keeping Children Safe in Education 2023 and information regarding the role of the Designated Safeguarding Lead, should be provided to all staff on induction.
+Governing boards and proprietors should take a proportional risk-based approach to the level of information that is provided to temporary staff and volunteers.

-- 5.5 The Child Protection policy should describe procedures which are in accordance with government guidance and refer to locally agreed inter-agency procedures put in place by the Berkshire West Safeguarding Children Partnership, be updated annually (as a minimum), and be available publicly either via the school or college website or by other means. - 5.6 Head teachers and principals should ensure that the above policies and procedures, adopted by governing boards and proprietors, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - 5.7 Governing boards and proprietors should put in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
-The Government Missing children and adult strategy and the department's Children Missing Education Statutory Guidance for local authorities guidance provides information that governing boards and proprietors might find useful when considering children who go missing from education.
+- 5.5 The Child Protection policy should describe procedures which are in accordance with government guidance and refer to locally agreed inter-agency procedures put in place by the Berkshire West Safeguarding Children Partnership, be updated annually (as a minimum), and be available publicly either via the school or college website or by other means. - 5.6 Head teachers and principals should ensure that the above policies and procedures, adopted by governing boards and proprietors, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - 5.7 Governing boards and proprietors should put in place appropriate safeguarding responses to children who are absent or go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them missing education in future.
+The Government Missing children and adult strategy the Children Missing Education Statutory Guidance for local authorities, and working together to improve school attendance guidance provides information that governing boards and proprietors might find useful when considering children who are often absent or go missing from education.